kubeshark/scripts/podtraffic/README.md

 #### Prerequisites:

-1. Ensure you have the latest Kubeshark Helm chart release installed.
+1. Ensure you have the latest Kubeshark Helm chart release installed (hint: use `helm repo update kubeshark`)
+2. Ensure you have the latest Kubeshark CLI (hint: use `brew upgrade kubeshark`)

 ### Steps